 (Image: Head Designer Richard Bouzaid and Founder Robbie Doyle onboard J Class yacht Velsheda during the 30th America's Cup in 2000)

 In June 2017, Mike Sanderson and his leadership team of Richard Bouzaid and David Duff, took over the ownership of Doyle Sails International from Robbie Doyle.
-This new age of Doyle will bring together all team forces to reach a common goal of global efficiency whilst keeping the important touch of local attention.
-However, it remains fundamental to the New Zealand team that the core values and reputation that have been built over the last 34 years under the direction of Robbie Doyle remain strong through this transition.
+This new age of Doyle Sails will bring together all team forces to reach a common goal of global efficiency whilst keeping the important touch of local attention.
+However, it remains fundamental to the New Zealand team that the core values and reputation that have been built over the last 34 years under the direction of Robbie Doyle remain strong.
 The outstanding leadership team across all levels of the organisation will ensure that the brand evolves with the rapidly changing market.
 The Doyle Brand is moving forward from a foundation of strength across all of the businesses.

 (Image: Robbie Doyle, Founder, and Mike Sanderson, CEO of Doyle Sails at the 35th America's Cup in 2017)